 Farewell (6:18)

-Paul’s Purpose in Writing 2 Corinthians
+Paul’s Purpose in Writing Galatians

 His letter is an authoritative, and rather severe denunciation of Judaizing doctrine. (cf. Gala-tians 1:6-9).
 The doctrine was leading the Galatians into apostasy.

 The letter consists primarily of a denunciation of the contention that justification can be obtained through the Law of Moses.